cooperative-computing-lab/cctools/docs/index.md

   distributed file system and as a platform for execution of scientific workflows with full data locality for all job dependencies.

+- [**Umbrella**](umbrella) is a tool for specifying and materializing execution environments, from the hardware all the way up to software and data.
+Umbrella parses a task specification and determines the minimum mechanism necessary to run it.
+It downloads missing dependencies, and executes the application through the available minimal mechanism, which may be direct execution, a system container, a virtual machine, or submissions to a cloud and cluster environments.

 - [**Catalog Server**](catalog)